 If you’re thinking about buying a house after a bankruptcy, you’ll need to wait a specific amount of time based on the type of bankruptcy you had and the type of loan you want.

-Referred to as a seasoning period, it typically takes four years after a Chapter 7 bankruptcy discharge for a conventional loan and two years for FHA or VA financing.
+It typically takes four years after a Chapter 7 bankruptcy discharge for a conventional loan.
+It takes two years for FHA or VA financing.
+This is referred to as a seasoning period.

 Of course, each individual lender has its own underwriting guidelines, so meeting this requirement alone doesn’t automatically qualify you for a loan.
-For Chapter 13 bankruptcy, you might be able to get a conventional loan just two years after the discharge date just one year for FHA and VA loans.
+For Chapter 13 bankruptcy, you might be able to get a conventional loan just two years after the discharge date.
+It’s just one year for FHA and VA loans.

 This one should be obvious.
 However, you will need to show at least 12 consecutive months of on-time payments and permission from the court to take on new debt.

 Because your credit is so heavily affected by bankruptcy, you might also expect to see higher down payment requirements when you go to buy a house.
 An FHA loan, for example, typically allows for just a 3.5% down payment.

 If your credit score is under 580, you’ll need to pay a full 10% of your home’s purchase price as your down payment.
 That’s a huge difference.
-While there are no official guidelines for a conventional loan, you can still expect to put a larger sum down on your future home.
+There are no official guidelines for a conventional loan.
+But, you can still expect to put a larger sum down on your future home.

 Your credit score has a huge impact on how much you’ll pay for your home, both in terms of down payment and your interest rate.
 That’s why it’s important that you spend those seasoning periods rebuilding your credit as soon as your bankruptcy has been discharged.

-Creditors want to see that you are now making an effort to pay your bills on time and that you are managing your debt better.
+Creditors want to see that you are now making an effort to pay your bills on time.
+They want to see that you are managing your debt better.
 By making responsible choices every day after your bankruptcy, you can slowly rebuild your credit and your reputation as a trustworthy borrower.

 Rebuilding credit after bankruptcy takes time, but it also takes effort.